 Ten pairs of shoes are labeled “Perugia” and are custom-made models.
 The Perugia shoes have the iconic T-strap adorning the top as well as the Louis XIV heels, which make them very comfortable to wear but still elegant.
 Most of them are decorated with fabric and adorned with rhinestones, mother of pearl and metal rosette buttons.

 HOUSE OF HELLSTERN (active in Paris 1870 – c.
 1940)

 At the other end of the spectrum, The House of Hellstern played an important role in the men’s shoe world of fashion.
 In 1870, this shoe company was founded by Louis Hellstern in Paris.
-Louis’ three sons – Maurice, Charles and Henry – “actively participated in company activity and under their directorship the design of the shoes became extravagant and sometimes even extreme” (www.eng.shoe-icons.com).
+Louis’ three sons – Maurice, Charles and Henry – moved the company to produce more experimental and extravagant designs.
 Two pairs of shoes in the collection are labeled “Hellstern & Sons” and are custom-made models.
 They are both a T-strap model and are made with a similar multicolored silk textile.

 GALILEO BARLACCHI (Active in Florence 1900 – c.1930)

 The Premiata Calzoleria Galileo Barlacchi was active in the beginning of 1900 in Florence, in Via della Mattonaia, 10.
 Later the calzoleria moved to Via del Parione, 9.
 Galileo Barlacchi was awarded with a bronze medal at the International Exhibition of Industry and Labour in 1911 in Turin.
 His shoes were prized for the beautiful silk brocade and embroidered floral motifs.
 Hortense had two pairs of Barlacchi’s shoes, a fuchsia silk pair and a summer blue pair, which allowed the foot to be more visible.